pulsar17/blog/content/bashcookbook.rst

 🐧🐧🐧🐧🐧🐧🐧🐧🐧⭕

 Some recipes I found to be very *enlightening*.
 I have skipped(for now) many of the serious bash programming recipes.
-I find it pragmatic to do those things in a different scripting language, for eg, Python. bash is good for small, repetitive stuff, but any serious programming should really be done elsewhere is what I belive.
+I find it pragmatic to do those things in a different scripting language, for eg, Python. bash is good for small, repetitive stuff, but any serious programming should really be done elsewhere is what I believe.
 I consider my shell to be more of a glue to connect things rather than a proper programming tool/language.
 Anyways, that is my very own opinion.
 The opinion of the reader might differ and I welcome that.

 I found myself going back to the book several times after reading it, just to do a specific task.
 The problem-by-recipe nature of the book makes it so much more useful for finding things when they are needed and time is scarce.